steos/restmachine/README.md

 ## License

-Copyright © 2015 Stefan Oestreicher and contributors.
+Copyright Â© 2015 Stefan Oestreicher and contributors.

 Distributed under the terms of the BSD-3-Clause license.